What Is Autism Spectrum Disorder?

 Kids also might move in an unusual way (like flapping their hands) or do the same thing over and over (like saying the same word).

 A kid with autism may have a little trouble with these things, or a lot.
 Some kids need only a little bit of help, and others might need a lot of help with learning and doing everyday stuff.

 Autism is something people are born with.
 No one knows exactly what causes it.
 It probably has something to do with a kid's genes and other things that change the way the brain develops.

 Doctors check babies and little kids for signs of autism at every checkup.
 A parent may think that something is wrong and tell the doctor.
 Maybe the child is old enough to speak but doesn't.
 Or a kid doesn't seem interested in people or plays in unusual ways.

 When a doctor thinks a kid might have autism, he or she will work with a team of experts to see if it is autism or something else.

 How Is Autism Spectrum Disorder Treated?

-People with ASD have a very wide array of signs and symptoms.
 Some people with ASD do not feel that they have a disorder and don't want to change.
 They're proud of who they are and they want to be accepted, even though they may have different strengths and weaknesses than most other people.

 All people deserve respect.
-But people with ASD may be teased, bullied, or left out because they're different.
+But kids with ASD may be teased, bullied, or left out because they're different.
 Bullying and teasing are never the right way to treat other people, but it may be hard to be a friend with someone who has ASD.